adamsilver/fdpb/08-an-upload-form.md

 # An Upload Form

-Some forms involve users having to upload files.
-For example, you might want to send your CV to a recruiter over email, or upload some photos to Ebay.
+Whether you're sending your CV to a recruiter on email, or adding photos of your TV to sell on Ebay, we need to upload files somehow.

 On one hand, uploading a file is only marginally more complex than say, inputting text or choosing options from a list of checkboxes.
 On the other hand there are number of unique design challenges that crop up, especially when users need to upload more than one file at time.